DoomMarine87/Naughts-and-Crosses/README.md

-# Noughts-and-Crosses
+# Naughts-and-Crosses
-A noughts and crosses game written in the Python language
+A naughts and crosses game written in the Python language

 This is my first Python project.

-The user can play a game of noughts and crosses with a computerised opponent.
+The user can play a game of naughts and crosses with a computerised opponent.

 To play the game run main.py.